lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Make a membrane of CNTs
 -----------------------

-.. container:: justify

 You can download the |input_membrane_solution1| I wrote.

 .. |input_membrane_solution1| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial2/exercises/membrane/input.lammps" target="_blank">input</a>

-.. container:: justify

 The CNT can be replicated using the *replicate* command.
 It is recommended to adjust the box size before replicating, as done here using the *change_box* command.

-.. container:: justify

-    To allow for the deformation of the box along the *xy* plane, the box has to be changed to triclinic first:
+To allow for the deformation of the box along the
+*xy* plane, the box has to be changed to triclinic first:

 ..  code-block:: lammps

     change_box all triclinic

-.. container:: justify

 Deformation can be imposed to the system using:

 ..  code-block:: lammps